sett-and-hive/sarif-to-comment-action/README.md

 This GitHub action converts a SARIF file with security vulnerability findings into a PR comment with the `@security-alert/sarif-to-comment` NPM package.

-To run `sarif-to-comment-action` you must determine these values.

 These are the inputs to Docker image.

 ## Inputs